Skip to content

 - flox activate -- npm run build # (2)!

-2. Run command in a Flox environment.
+2. Run a command in the Flox environment.

 Where to next?